ZachWatkins/zachwatkins.github.io/articles/coding-without-typing/index.md

 I've had a few days to think about how I can make things easier on myself.
 I have listed below the tools and techniques I considered to solve this problem.
 If you can think of any others, please send me a message on X (@zachwatkinsv1).

+## Windows and Mac voice control

+I've had a few days to get familiar with the voice command features of both operating systems.
+I use Mac at work and Windows at home.
+To anyone else who wants to try these out, I recommend to try whispering commands to save your voice over time.
+Both OS's have feature parity as far as I can tell, except for one thing: Windows doesn't allow you to set custom commands specific to an application.
+It's likely a small thing, but I felt it was worth noting.

 ## GitHub Copilot

 I've used GitHub Copilot since 2021 and have found several ways to use it effectively.